Little Stranger (company)

 Little Stranger, Inc. is a film and television production company founded by actress and producer Tina Fey.

-It is known for producing the long-running series 30 Rock and Unbreakable Kimmy Schmidt.
+The company is known for producing television series, such as 30 Rock for NBC, and Unbreakable Kimmy Schmidt for Netflix, as well as shows like Mr. Mayor, Girls5eva, and most recently, The Four Seasons and The Fall and Rise of Reggie Dinkins.

 The company's name is a rough translation of Xenakes, Fey's mother's maiden name.

 Production

 In February 2016, Little Stranger signed with Universal Pictures on a two-year first-look production deal.